 The city was once very prosperous, then lost everything and got revived again under several different names and has finally returned its original name.
-Taraz city was also a part of the trade network of the Great Silk Road during its hay day as it joined together the modern China and Turkestan.
+Taraz city was also a part of the trade network of the Great Silk Road during its hay day as it joined together the modern China and Turkestan together with the other cities to the west, following the Syr Darya river towards the Aral Sea.
 It was a large trade hub with advanced crafts and fertile soils.
-However, archaeological findings prove that it was populated much earlier.
+However, archaeological findings prove that it was populated already a lot earlier.

 The history of the Taraz city started from a fortress that was built by Zhizhi Chanyu.
 The founder died in battle in 36 BC near the fortress.
 First records about Taraz appeared in 568 BC in Greek sources, back then it was called “Talas”.
 A Turki tribal confederation, and then in the 8th century was ruled by the Karlauks, by that time the city was again known as a Taraz.
 The Persian Samads took control of the Talas Valley in the 9th century where they introduced Islam to Taraz.